This article shows how to set up Windows 2000 Professional SP4 on a new virtual machine using VMware Workstation 16 Pro on Windows 10.

 Step 16: In the Select a Disk window, select Create a New Virtual Disk and click Next to create a new disk for a clean system configuration.

 Step 20: After installing the Windows 2000 system, click on VM / Install VMware Tools from the menu.
 Click Next in the installation wizard and then select the installation type as Complete to install VM Tools and restart your VM for the changes to take effect.
-If you get the KB835732 error during the installation process, download the relevant Windows update and run the VM Tools wizard again after installing it and install it.
+If you get the KB835732 error during the installation process, download the relevant Windows update and rerun the VM Tools wizard after installing it and install it.